Everything you need to know about Biogas

 When compared to natural gas obtained by drilling into the earth, biogas is clearly a more sustainable option, said the World Wildlife Fund (WWF).

-On the other hand, biogas is produced through the process of anaerobic digestion, which is a type of decomposition that occurs in the absence of oxygen.
+On the other hand, Biogas is generated via anaerobic digestion, a form of decomposition that happens without oxygen.

 Another difference between the two is the composition.
-Natural gas is primarily composed of methane, while biogas can be composed of a variety of gases, including methane, carbon dioxide, and hydrogen sulphide.
+Natural gas consists mainly of methane, whereas biogas comprises methane, carbon dioxide, and hydrogen sulphide, among other gases.

 The exact composition of biogas can vary depending on the specific feedstocks used in the anaerobic digestion process.

-In terms of environmental impact, biogas is often considered to be a more sustainable energy source compared to natural gas.
-Additional benefits include removing food waste and animal manure from the environment, in the process preventing nitrogen pollution and runoff into water resources.
+Biogas is often viewed as a more sustainable energy source than natural gas, with added benefits such as removing food waste and animal manure from the environment, thus preventing nitrogen pollution and run-off into water resources.

 Furthermore, biogas also helps to mitigate methane emissions from landfill sites or manure lagoons.
 By using methane, which is up to 34 times less potent as a greenhouse gas, as a fuel it can help to reduce its climate impact, the WWF said.